 Instructions

-- Melt the lard or vegetable oil over medium-high heat in a pot with a thick bottom (I use a heavy iron cast Dutch oven).
-Fry onions until almost brown.
+- Melt 4 Tablespoons pork lard over medium-high heat in a saucepan with a thick bottom (I use a heavy iron cast Dutch oven).
+Fry onions until almost brown - it takes time!
 Stir frequently to avoid burning.
-Finally, add the crushed caraway seeds and stir for another minute.
+Finally, add caraway seeds and stir for another minute.

-- Turn the stove on medium heat, and add ground pepper, sweet paprika, and tomato paste.
+- Turn the stove on medium heat, and add 1/4 teaspoon ground black pepper, 2 Tablespoons sweet paprika powder, and 2 Tablespoons tomato paste.
 Fry for 1 minute while stirring.
 The base can’t get burnt, or else the goulash will taste bitter.
 Add 1-2 spoons of water to prevent burning.

-- Pour in water, so the meat is almost covered.
-Add bay leaves.
+- Pour in 4 cups water, so the meat is almost covered.
+Add 4 bay leaves.
 Bring to a boil, reduce the heat to a minimum, cover with a lid and allow the beef to simmer for 2–2.5 hours or until soft.

 - Check the goulash from time to time.
 Add some water if the level of liquid in the pot falls.
 When the gulas contains too much water, cook it uncovered at the end.
 The liquid will be reduced, and the gulas will gain a richer flavor and a nice red color.
 Stir occasionally.